 Contact Paul Davis for all your property damage needs.
 (817) 484-0112

-- Report the damage to your insurance company as soon as you possibly can.
+- Report the damage to your insurance company as soon as possible.

 - Is your house safe?
-Depending on the extent of the damage, you may need to relocate temporarily until the repairs and cleanup are done.
+Depending on the amount of damage, you may need to relocate temporarily until the cleanup and repairs are done.
 (Notify your insurance company if this is the case.)

 Water Damage Tips

-You’ve suffered a water loss.
-While you are waiting for help to arrive, below are some tips to help deal with the damage:
+You have suffered a water loss.
+While you are waiting for Paul Davis to arrive, listed below are helpful tips to help deal with the damage:

-- Water Source: It is important to turn off the water.
+- Water Source: It is very important to shut off the water.
 For most, the main shut-off valve is located either in your garage or utility room, or outside, next to your water meter.

-- Floors: Dispose of as much standing water as possible, using towels or a mop.
+- Floors: Get rid of as much standing water as possible, using a mop or towels.
 (Do not use the vacuum cleaner.)

-- Carpeting: Blot soaked carpeting with clean, white towels.
-Remove Oriental rugs or other colored rugs from wet wall-to-wall carpet.
+- Carpeting: Blot wet carpeting with clean, white towels.
+Remove all colored rugs or Oriental rugs from wet wall-to-wall carpet.

 Fire Damage Tips

-- Carpets: Avoid being on carpet when possible.
+- Carpets: Avoid being on carpet if possible.
 Do not use “DIY” home carpet cleaners.

-- Ceilings/Walls: Do not attempt to wipe or wash ceilings and other absorbent surfaces.
+- Ceilings/Walls: Don’t wipe or attempt to wash ceilings or other absorbent surfaces.

-- Furnace: Change the air conditioner or furnace filter if the blower is operating.
-Tape double pieces of cheesecloth over air registers with masking tape.
+- Furnace: Change the furnace or air conditioner filter if the blower is operating.
+Tape two pieces of cheesecloth over air registers with masking tape.